 Meat Lovers Delight Can’t go wrong with serrano ham, sliced pepperoni, olives, hunks of Parm, and (not shown) crispy baguette slices.
 If your kids are like mine, try to keep this display somewhere they can’t reach it, or else risk running out of food before the guests arrive.

 Burrata with Vegetables This one is so easy.
 Basically you take whatever is fresh at the market, slice it all up raw, then plate them with a big mound of soft, gooey burrata.
-Above we used super sweet sugar snap peas & radishes, and bathed our burrata in good Spanish olive oil.
+Above we used super sweet sugar snap peas & radishes, and bathed our burrata in good Spanish olive oil then sprinkled it with sea salt.
 The essence of summer.
 (Please forgive the crazy colors.
 I took this photo using the “chrome” filter which is why it looks so freaky.)